 As you can see, there are a lot of variables that can come into play when trying to determine what kind of “rate” an individual who has been diagnosed with Von Willebrand’s Disease.
 This is why it’s pretty much impossible to know what kind of “rate” you might be able to qualify for without first speaking with you directly.

 The first group of folks that we’ll commonly counter with Von Willebrand’s Disease will be those who have been diagnosed with this condition almost by accident.
-The reason for this is because they really don’t seem to suffer from any significant complications from their disease and it’s just something that they need to let their doctor and/or dentist know about “just in case.”
+They really don’t seem to suffer from any significant complications from their disease, and it’s just something that they need to let their doctor and/or dentist know about “just in case.”

 Individuals like these…

 Will usually be able to qualify for a traditional term or whole life insurance policy and will have the “best” chance at being able to qualify for a Preferred rate.

 The second group of folks that we’ll commonly encounter is those who have been diagnosed with Von Willebrand’s Disease along with some “other” type of pre-existing medical condition.
 In cases like these, what we’ll usually find is that if their Von Willebrand’s Disease exacerbates or complicates this “other” condition, insurance underwriters will simply treat one’s Von Willebrand’s Disease as “just another symptom” of this other underlying pre-existing medical condition.

 To learn more about…